 Macroinvertebrate identifications were made to the lowest practical taxonomic level using the most current literature available (see attached list of taxonomic literature).
-Whenever possible, the level of identifications followed those recommended by Mr. Jeffery DeShon of the Ohio EPA (pers. comm., 1998).
+Whenever possible, the level of identifications followed those recommended by Ohio EPA (2006).
 Chironomidae larvae were cleared in warm 10% potassium hydroxide and mounted in CMC-10 prior to identification.
 Generally, 100 chironomids from any single sample were mounted for identification.
 For all sample types, specimens were enumerated, coded and recorded on a standard laboratory bench sheet for data processing.